minesys/mineOS-Server/README.md

-# mineOS
+# mineOS Server
-mineOS - operating system with many features and functions.
+mineOS Server - operating system with many features and functions, modules, CLI and more for servers.